 Imbolc or Imbolg, also called (Saint) Brigid’s Day, is a Gaelic traditional festival marking the beginning of spring.
 Most commonly it is held on 1 February, or about halfway between the winter solstice and the spring equinox.
 In pre-Christian times, it was the festival of light or candlemas.
 This ancient festival marked the mid point of winter, half way between the winter solstice (shortest day) and the spring equinox.
 Some people lit candles to scare away evil spirits on the dark winter nights.
 People believed that Candlemas predicted the weather for the rest of the winter just as, in the United States we have the groundhog that sees it’s shadow.

 The Twin Cities has almost 10 hours of sunlight; one hour and 15 minutes more sun than on the winter solstice.
-We are gaining three minutes of sunlight each day.
+By mid February, we will gaining three minutes of sunlight each day.
 The sun angle is higher, and hope is creeping into the dark places of my soul.

 It was a couple of weeks ago during the deep freeze and I had some days to spend with my 14-year-old daughter during holiday break.
-She said, “How about you help me bake cookies and then we’ll go out walking on Lake Calhoun?”
+She said, “How about you help me bake cookies and then we’ll go out walking on Bde Maka Ska (originally named Lake Calhoun).

 Walking a dog in the suburbs,